 — Why does Ukraine need a Town Planning Code?

-– We need to systematize legislation and form a branch of law such as construction or town planning law.
+— We need to systematize legislation and form a branch of law such as construction or town planning law.
 We now have a sphere of public relations, but no branch of law.
-The phrase “Urban Planning Code” did not appear today.
+The phrase “Town Planning Code” did not appear today.
 For 30 years, Ukrainian lawyers have been arguing about its necessity.
 This is a big legal debate.
 We have 22 laws that regulate the industry in certain ways.
 They were written at different times and carry different ideologies.
 Some of them have been emasculated, in particular by our convocation, unfortunately.

 There must be a concept and a holistic ideology, regulation of the industry as a single large document.
-And not “the law on amendments to the law on amendments”, because it is all very difficult to read and impossible to explain.
+And not “the law on amendments to the law on amendments”, because it is all very difficult to read, impossible to explain.
 The Code is systematization, harmonization with Europe, a single ideological framework and the creation of industry rules.

 — Did the idea of developing a Town Planning Code arise as an alternative to bill No. 5655?